-RISC-V ISAs provide a set of up to 32×64-bit performance counters and timers that are accessible via unprivileged XLEN read-only CSR registers 0xC00-0xC1F (with the upper 32 bits accessed via CSR registers 0xC80-0xC9F on RV32).
-The first three of these (CYCLE, TIME, and INSTRET) have dedicated functions (cycle count, real-time clock, and instructions-retired respectively), while the remaining counters, if implemented, provide programmable event counting.
+RISC-V ISAs provide a set of up to $32\times64$ -bit performance counters and timers that are accessible via unprivileged XLEN-bit read-only CSR registers 0xC00-0xC1F (with the upper 32 bits accessed via CSR registers 0xC80-0xC9F on RV32).
+These counters are divided between the "Zicntr" and "Zihpm" extensions.

-11.1 Base Counters and Timers
+12.1 "Zicntr" Standard Extension for Base Counters and Timers